S63606-UMT/CookingDelight/README.md

 # ProfileView TODO:
 1. Implement a wrapper to block direct access using URLs.
 2. Implement a more secure login.
-    - store the password's hash instead of plain text
+        - store the password's hash instead of plain text ✔
 3. Implement additional features.
-    - profile image
+        - profile image ✔
         - simple verification process (optional)
 4. Fix bugs
         - entering the wrong value in login.jsp seem to create a session anyway.
+FIXED ✔
+5. Implement conditions for changing password.
+(Just copy it from register function)
+6. Complete the profile image feature
+        - When a file is chosen, display underneath the existing profile image.
+        - Redirect to profile view if empty.

 # RecipeView TODO:
 1. Create recipe table under cooking_delight_db.sql